Am I just nice, or TOO nice?

 Editor's note - Why not be too nice?

 This could be a legitimate question.
 It is true that kindness is a quality that we need in order to maintain good relationships.
 Those who are too nice are often in unbalanced relationships.
-They are always accommodating to other people's desires, and are sometimes nice to the point of unhappiness.
+They are always accommodating to other people's desires, and are sometimes kind to the point of making themselves unhappy.
 This behavior biases relationships.
 Others perceive a mask, someone who does them favors so as not to displease them, who brushes them in the wrong direction, and who lacks honesty.
-In short, there is nothing to be gained by being too nice to others.

 Why not also check out: